 We walked from the train station to our stay (20 minutes) and we took the bus back.

-Top Attractions to See in Verona
+Top Attractions in Verona, Italy

 1. Visit Juliet’s House and Balcony (Casa di Giulietta)